 - Skim off any visible coffee particles from the surface.

-- Strain the coffee through a fine-mesh sieve to reduce the amount of grounds in your cup.
+- Strain the coffee through a fine-mesh sieve to reduce the grounds in your cup.

 - Serve hot or iced.

-Below is a video on how to make traditional Norwegian-style coffee grounds brewed with egg:
+Below is a video on how to make traditional Norwegian-style coffee brewed with egg:

 This recipe by Mark Sisson can be varied according to your tastes.
 You can add extra flavorings if you like.

 Mark lauds this coffee as both healthy and tasty - especially with the extra ingredients you can experiment with.
-He recommends using pastured egg yolks to ensure their health benefits.
+He recommends using pastured (free-range) egg yolks.

 When you’re pouring the coffee from the blender into your cup, a nice foam should appear.
 Adding spices to this foam makes it extra nice.